-mer Knoxville mayor and Tennessee governor Bill Haslam catches up with mayor , and David Wright, right, at Wright's Cafeteria, a popular spot in Knoxville kno Carson Dailey Launches Reelection Campaign Only 11% voters take advantage of early voting but only 10,876 votes, about 11%, were cast in early voting.
+Former Knoxville mayor and Tennessee governor Bill Haslam catches up with mayoral candidate Eddie Mannis left, and David Wright, right, at Wright's Cafeteria, a popular spot in Knoxville known for homemade lunches.
+Only 11% voters take advantage of early voting There are 92,993 registered voters in Knoxville but only 10, 876 votes, about 11%, were cast in early voting.
 That's better than in past years but much less than what it may have been if the election was held during a state or federal election.
-Absentee vote totals in the early balloting was 992, bringing the entire early vote totals to 11,868.
+Absentee vote totals in the early balloting was 992 bringing the entire early vote totals to 11,868.
 What does the election commission forecast for the turnout in Tuesday's Election Day totals?
-Chris Davis, deputy director of the election com-ission, said Friday that they are expecting anywhere from 13,000 to 15,000 more voters Tuesday, bringing the total to somewhere between 25,000 and 27,000 County hires new lobbying firm any to represent the county in the Nashville Bryan Hair spoke for the county mayor during last week's Knox County Commission meeting, announcing the hiring of Stones River Group on a one-year contract.
-He said the new government relations contract with the firm he called "a public policy advocate calls for a weekly legislative wrap-up to be sent.
-The \$60,000 contract agreement, he says, includes \$2,500 to cover registration of the contract, lodging fees and travel to and from Knox County.
-Hair said Commissioner representing South campaign for 2020 at "Love That BBQ" on Maryville Pike.
-Through most of the evening South Knoxvillians mixed with elected officials all of whom were there to support Dailey, his wife Tammy by his side, greeted Charlie Susano Jr., the Clerk of the Circuit, Civil Sessions and Juvenile Courts, Register of Deeds Nick McBride, and Law Director Bud who is running to succeed him.
-State Senator Becky Duncan Massey dropped by to visit, as she represents South Knoxville in Nash-ville.
+Chris Davis, deputy director of the election com ion, said Friday that they are expecting anywhere from 13,000 to 15,000 more voters Tuesday, bringing the total to somewhere between 25,000 and 27,000 Continue on page 2 Carson Dailey Launches Reelection Campaign Commissioner representing South Knoxville, launched his reelection campaign for 2020 at "Love That n Maryville Pike most of the evening South Knoxvillians mixed with elected officials, all of whom were there to support Dailey, his wife Tammy by his side, greeted Charlie Susano Jr., the Clerk of the Circuit, Civil Sessions and Juvenile Courts, Register of Deeds Nick McBride, and Law Director Bud for his Chief Deputy, David Buuck, who is running to succeed him State Senator Becky Duncan Massey dropped by to visit, as she represents South Knoxville in Nash ville.
 Dailey also attracted a solid gathering of former officials who all represented South Knoxville at one time or another.
 Nick Pavlis, who represented South Knoxville on the city council, was busy greeting old friends.
-Pavlis is almost singlehandedly responsible for the revital-ization of South Knowille inside the Commissioner Mike Brown came enjoy some tasty barbecue.
-Former county commissioner and state rep-resentative and Focus columnist Ray Hill made his way through the crow before leaving with a sampling of barbecue and Walter Love's special banana pudding. ing official in several Republican Open house allows residents to voice East Knoxville traffic concerns opportunity to voice their con erns about East Knoxville traffic patterns at an open house Wednesday night at Honey Rock Victorious Church International.
-The City of Knoxville, in con-unction with the Tennessee Department of Transportation and Graham Smith Construction, conducted a preliminary road study to discuss possible renovations to Magnolia Ave.
-Butdge Pike and Asheville Highway ville safer and more accessible to pedestrians, bike riders, drivers and those who take public tran-The open house was attended by City Council members George Wallace and Finbarr Saunders.
+Pavlis is almost singlehandedly responsible for the revital-ization of South Knoxville inside the closely together.
+Former County Commissioner Mike Brown came to see friends, support Dailey and enjoy some tasty barbecue.
+Former county commissioner and state rep-resentative and Focus columnist Ray Hill made his way through the crowd before leaving with a sampling of barbeque and Walter Love's spec John King, a lawyer and high rank-ing official in several Republican County hires new lobbying firm Mayor Glenn Jacobs has hired a new lobbying company to represent the county in the Nashville Bryan Hair spoke for the county mayor during last week's Knox County Commission meeting, announcing the hiring of Stones River Group on a one-year contract.
+He said the new government relations contract with the firm he called "a public policy advocate" calls for a weekly legislative wrap-up to be sent.
+The \$60,000 contract agreement, he says,includes \$2,500 to cover registration of the contract, lodging fees and travel to and from Knox County.
+Hair said Continue on page 2 Open house allows residents to voice East Knoxville traffic concerns banana pudding.

+Residents, business owners and other citizens received the opportunity to voice their con-cerns about East Knoxville traffic patterns at an open house Wednesday night at Honey Rock Victorious Church International.
+The City of Knoxville, in con-junction with the Tennessee Department of Transportation and Graham Smith Construction, conducted a preliminary road study to discuss possible renovations to Magnolia Ave., Rutledge Pike and Asheville Highway ville safer and more accessible to pedestrians, bike riders, drivers and those who take public transit in the area.
+The open house was attended by City Council members George Wallace and Finbarr Saunders.